Lens Artists Photo Challenge #26: Photographic Review

 This week, Ann-Christine hosts Photographic Review theme to wrap up 2018 Lens Artists Photo Challenge.

 It’s challenging to choose your own favorite photos, besides there are many ways to approach this theme.
-After debating a few times, I finally decided to tell my fun photographic experience and share a few nature images.
+After debating a few times, I finally decided to tell my fun photographic experience and share a few the beauty of nature that I have captured.

 I can’t describe how stunning the view was as the sun light was trying to break through the clouds and the colors of the sky began to change.